 3. Poor Document Control

+If you want to understand resasons why do projects fail, you should take a look at key project documents.
 Document control ensures important project data is protected and indexed.
 This helps to reduce errors and mistakes during the life cycle of the project.
 A well-established document control system allows the project team to access past records quickly when needed.
 Note that historical data is often used for dispute resolution between the parties.

 4. Bad Leadership